siddhi-io/www/en/docs/docs/query-guide.md

 ```

 !!!
 Note
-    This is just to illustrate how expired events work, it is recommended to use [delay](../api/latest/#delay-window) window for usecases where we need to delay events by a given time period.
+    This is just to illustrate how expired events work, it is recommended to use [delay](../api/latest/#delay-window) window for use cases where we need to delay events by a given time period of time.

 ### Aggregate Function

-Aggregate functions are pre-configured aggregation operations that can consumes zero, or more parameters from multiple events and always produce a single value as result.
-They can be only used in the query projection (as part of the `select` clause).
-When a query comprises a window, the aggregation will be contained to the events in the window, and when it does not have a window, the aggregation is performed from the first event the query has received.
+Aggregate functions are pre-configured aggregation operations that can consume zero, or more parameters from multiple events and produce a single value as result.
+They can be only used in query projection (as part of the `select` clause).
+When a query comprises a window, the aggregation will be constrained to the events in the window, and when it does not have a window, the aggregation is performed from the first event the query has received.

 **Purpose**

 Aggregate functions encapsulate pre-configured reusable aggregate logic allowing users to aggregate values of multiple events together.
-When used with batch/tumbling windows this can also help to reduce the number of output events produced.
+When used with batch/tumbling windows this will also reduce the number of output events produced.

 **Syntax**

 Aggregate function can be used in query projection (as part of the `select` clause) alone or as a part of another expression.
-In all cases, the output produced by the query should be properly mapped to the output stream attribute using the `as` keyword.
+In all cases, the output produced should be properly mapped to the output stream attribute of the query using the `as` keyword.

 The syntax of aggregate function is as follows,